Generic Congressional Ballot: Republicans 39%, Democrats 38%

-A new Rasmussen Reports national telephone survey shows that 40% of Likely U.S. Voters would vote for the Democrat in their district’s congressional race if the election were held today, while 38% would choose the Republican instead.
+A new Rasmussen Reports national telephone survey shows that 39% of Likely U.S. Voters would vote for the Republican in their district’s congressional race if the election were held today, while 38% would choose the Democrat instead.
+The week before, Democrats led by one.
+This is the second time in the past three weeks that both were below 40%, something that hasn't happened since June 2009.

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports from April 29-May 5, 2013.
+The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports from June 24-30, 2013.
 The margin of sampling error for the survey is +/- 2 percentage point with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.